 - Good value for everything that comes with it

 - Has a guardian system to help prevent you from running into/hitting objects

 - Can be played sitting, standing, or room scale

 - Watch videos or surf the web with the Headset

 - Requires a powerful computer

-- One of my sensors cords wasn’t long enough to go to the other side of the room so I had to get a USB 3.0 extension from Amazon.
+- One of my sensors cords wasn’t long enough to go to the other side of the room so I had to get a 10 foot USB 3.0 extension for it.

 - May need an additional sensor if you want to get the best VR experience

 - Uses up a lot of USB 3.0 ports